 Hunting is very popular here.
 Hunting of wood-grouse, heath-cocks, wild ducks, wild bears, and wolves is permitted.

-There are 26 hotels in Udmurtia.
+There are a lot of hotels in Udmurtia.

 All kinds of communication are available in the republic.